mewza/MCLT/README.md

 This software is a PEACEWARE by using it you accept that this will not be used for any purposes related to harming innocent people.
 Violation of the terms of useage agreement will be punishable by GOD.

-Take *that* H. Malvar (who did not even respond to my inquery about implementation of MCLT 10 or so years ago), Microsoft, and Bill Gates ;-) Open source wins!